 The average pore volumes and pore throat diameters were smaller at deeper depths than in the near-surface peat (Fig. 6).
 The higher volume fraction of large pores in the top layer compared to deeper layers is also seen in the air-invasion curves as a higher relative air-filled porosity at -1 kPa matric potential (Fig. 4).
-The reduction of pore space volume and pore dimensions with depth, which is due to increasing degree of decomposition of peat and higher compression by over-

-585 lying matter (Rezanezhad et al., 2016), is a typical feature of peat soil (Rezanezhad et al., 2010; Gharedaghloo et al., 2018).
-(Rezanezhad et al., 2010; Weber et al., 2017; Gharedaghloo et al., 2018).
+The reduction of pore space volume and pore dimensions with depth, which is due to increasing degree of decomposition of peat and higher compression by overlying matter (Rezanezhad et al., 2016), is a typical feature of peat soil (Rezanezhad et al., 2010; Weber et al., 2017; Gharedaghloo et al., 2018).
 Thus, the macropore network is drained at lower matric potentials in deeper peat than near the soil surface.
 In addition, the variation of porosity and the variation of average pore volume between the samples were largest in the top layer (Fig. 8a).
-Increasing degree of decomposition deeper in the peat profile

-- 590 our samples, virtually all macropores were connected at -3 kPa matric potential in the top layer, whereas roughly one-quarter of the macropore volume was still isolated in deeper layers (Fig. 9).
+Increasing degree of decomposition deeper in the peat profile also results in the homogenization of peat and a smaller spatial variability of the pore size distribution (Weber et al., 2017).
+In our samples, virtually all macropores were connected at -3 kPa matric potential in the top layer, whereas roughly one-quarter of the macropore volume was still isolated in deeper layers (Fig. 9).
 As a result, the width of the layer favorable for anaerobic pocket formation is greater in deeper, more decomposed peat.
-However, the lower macroporosity and smaller average volume of pores may reduce the total volume of anaerobic pockets and limit the capacity for methanogenesis in the pocketing layer at deeper depths. - In our study, the peat samples originated from a drained forested peatland site.
+However, the lower macroporosity and smaller average volume of pores may reduce the total volume of anaerobic pockets and limit the capacity for methanogenesis in the pocketing layer at deeper depths.

+In our study, the peat samples originated from a drained forested peatland site.
 The total porosity range of the studied peat layers was well in line with the values and the vertical variation reported for the near-surface layers of drained peatlands in the literature (Päivänen, 1973; Minkkinen and Laine, 1998).
 However, the peat soil of a drained peatland differs in physical characteristics and pore size distribution from that of an undisturbed peatland (Liu et al., 2020).
-Pore deformation due to peat shrinkage induced by drainage is partly irreversible (Price, 2003), and the pressure of a growing tree stand may further compact - 600 the peat layer and increase its bulk density in deeper layers (Minkkinen and Laine, 1998).
+Pore deformation due to peat shrinkage induced by drainage is partly irreversible (Price, 2003), and the pressure of a growing tree stand may further compact the peat layer and increase its bulk density in deeper layers (Minkkinen and Laine, 1998).
 Also, the saturated peat layer below the WT may be further compressed due to the weight of overlying peat that has become drier and lost the support by buoyancy (Hooijer et al., 2012; Sloan et al., 2019).
 These processes decrease the macroporosity of the peat profile in drained peatlands in comparison to undisturbed peatlands (Liu et al., 2020).
 Therefore, conditions for methanogenesis may be even more favorable in undisturbed peatlands because of a potentially larger volume of macropore space available for anaerobic pocket formation.